EpicureanAtom/Ministry/Political Subreddits/acv.md

-A subreddit that was intended as a group project by anarchists for something a
+A subreddit that was intended as a group project by anarchists.